<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Location

-Similar to the previous model, the 6hp had an integrated chassis and body.
-The main differences between the 5hp and 6hp models was the inclusion of a reverse gear, and the change from wire to wooden artillery wheels.
-This made the later model slightly heavier and as a result the single cylinder engine needed to be a little bit bigger, at 1029cc.
+The main differences between the models was the inclusion of a reverse gear, by that point a legal requirement, and the wire wheels were changed to wooden artillery wheels.
+This made the later model slightly heavier and as a result the single-cylinder engine had to be made slightly bigger to 1029cc by increasing the stroke (the distance a piston travels inside a cylinder).